khzhang2/FD_Simulator/README.md

 ## Deomonstration animation
 N_v represents number of idle riders, N_b represents number of accumulated order batches, p is the customer matching probability, pp is the rider matching probability.
 The merchant node size represents the number of accumulated orders in this merchant.

-In this demo, max matching radius r=4, max delivery radius R=5, batch size (bundling ratio) k=3, matching interval t=0.005.
-The order arrival rate $\overline{q}=400$ and the total number of riders is $N=200$.
-5 merchants are spread in the city, in SW, SE, NE, NW and center.
+In this demo, max matching radius r=1 km, max delivery radius R=2 km, batch size (bundling ratio) k=3, matching interval t=0.005 hour.
+The order arrival rate $\overline{q}=800$ orders/hour and the total number of riders is $N=200$.
+5 merchants are spread in the city, in Kennedy Town, HKU, Central, Wan Chai, and Causeway Bay.

 https://user-images.githubusercontent.com/38817831/219488679-ef1185e9-418f-4f86-9ec3-410203a7fb3e.mp4